Wizcorp/tina.js/README.md

 It is possible to specify the speed at which time will elapse for the timer.
-This flexbility allows the user to use units that he is comfortable with: either 1 unit per second, 24, 60 or 1000 per second (or even 237 units per second if you come from another planet).
+This flexbility allows the user to use units that he is comfortable with:

+Either 1 unit per second, 24 u/s, 60 u/s or 1000 u/s (or even 237.6 u/s if you come from another planet).

 By default the timer goes at a speed of 1 unit per second.
 The following example demonstrates how to create a timer that goes at a speed of 60 units per second.
 Therefore, at 60 updates per second, each new update increases the time of the timer by 1.